thrutheframe/Tiki3/README.md

 - MicroSwiss All Metal and clones
 - Red Lizard

-Tiki3 can be used in a bowden configuration or as direct drive with the Orbiter V1.5 (need to print "3_2 Orbiter bracket.stl" for the orbiter bracket)
+Tiki3 can be used as direct drive system with the Orbiter V1.5 or in a bowden configuration (No need to print "3_2 Orbiter bracket.stl" for bowden config)

 A 5015 fan us required as the stock 4010 fan is underpowered for a dual fan duct system.